-Who can resist the lure of the sun on their skin and the scent of spring in the air?
+Who can resist the lure of the sun on their skin and a tranquil hideaway in the middle of the city?
 Take a blanket and a book to these little sanctuaries and do as the bees do as we explore Melbourne’s best secret gardens.
-By Clementine Ford

 The System Garden

 Unlike a usual recreation garden, the System Garden at the University of Melbourne was constructed in 1856, and planned according to a unique evolutionary system of classification.